 US Professional Experiences

-National, international and advisory committees (from 2006 only)
+Italian and international advisory committees (from 2006 only)

 |2005-2008||Member of the Ruder Boskovic Institute (Croatia) Science Advisory Board.|